func-vehicle/gtamanager/README.md

 ### Using the Business Manager

-To begin, click the cog of a business on the right to set it up.
+To begin, click the cog of a business tab to set it up.
 Product and supply bars can be set by dragging the bars to their in game values.
 Then, whenever you are in a session where businesses run (such as free roam and contact missions), start the manager using the button near the map.
 Pause it when you are no longer in a session.
 Your information will persist between browsing sessions.